ro-berto/build/scripts/master/buildbucket/README.md

   build namespace(s).
 This allows parallel build processing.

 ### Implementation details

-Buildbucket-specific information, such as build id and lease key, is stored in "buildbucket" property of Buidlbot entities.
+* Buildbucket-specific information, such as build id and lease key, is stored in "buildbucket" property of Buidlbot entities.
+* When change id and revision are specified, buildbot master executes a database query to find all changes matching a revision, assuming revision is uniquish, and then searches in memory for change by id.

 [api_peek]: https://cr-buildbucket.appspot.com/_ah/api/explorer/#p/buildbucket/v1/buildbucket.peek
 [api_start]: https://cr-buildbucket.appspot.com/_ah/api/explorer/#p/buildbucket/v1/buildbucket.start